anondocify/Git-GitHub-Docs/README.md

 # Complete Git & GitHub Guide

-This document explains Git and GitHub from scratch, covering installation, configuration, daily workflow, version control concepts, branching, collaboration, and best practices.
+This guide explains **Git and GitHub from scratch**, covering installation, configuration, version control concepts, daily workflow, branching, collaboration, and best practices.
 No prior knowledge is required.

 ---